 Developing a CRM system can be a great way to run your business more effectively.
 Yet, first thing first, you need to focus on your case and define what features your business requires.
 Every company has different goals and needs, so ready-made solutions sometimes can't work well.
 In the scope of this article, we recommend you eight key features you can bear in mind when investing in building a custom CRM platform.

 Here is a core feature of a CRM that involves keeping, organizing logically, and managing information about your customers, prospects, and sales leads.
 Instead of handling your contact data manually with an address book or Excel spreadsheet, many businesses employ the contact management feature offered in most CRM automation.
-It allows them to build integrated client profiles, leverage a wide range of data with easier access to cater to customers, and bolster your marketing strategies when introducing new products.
+It allows them to build integrated client profiles, leverage a wide range of data with easier access to cater to customers, and bolster their marketing strategies when introducing new products.
 This is especially useful if you have many connections to organize or several persons who require access to the information.

 This function in CRM automation can be divided into the following components:

-- Track leads from various online and offline channels, covering your website, advertisements, events, and perhaps even acquiring a list of leads from agencies.
+- Track leads from various online and offline channels, covering your website, advertisements, and events, and perhaps even acquiring a list of leads from agencies.

 - Score leads depending on their willingness to purchase your product/service via sale pipelines.